Hamster Price Reaches $0.0000 (HAM)

-Hamster (HAM) traded down 3.7% against the US dollar during the 24 hour period ending at 15:00 PM Eastern on June 29th.
-During the last seven days, Hamster has traded 11.7% lower against the US dollar.
-Hamster has a market capitalization of $4.46 million and approximately $117,073.00 worth of Hamster was traded on exchanges in the last day.
-One Hamster coin can now be bought for approximately $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Hamster (HAM) traded 1.1% lower against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on June 30th.
+Hamster has a market cap of $4.40 million and approximately $109,686.00 worth of Hamster was traded on exchanges in the last day.
+During the last week, Hamster has traded 13.1% lower against the dollar.
+One Hamster coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.

 - JUMPN (JST) traded 54% lower against the dollar and now trades at $5.46 or 0.00018651 BTC.